New Trip Dates for 2024 TBA

 You will arrive in Ushuaia in the morning, after breakfast.
 If you’ve booked the transfer package, after disembarking you will get a little taste of Patagonia by touring Tierra del Fuego National Park before transferring to the airport for the return group charter flight back to Buenos Aires.

 The World Explorer

 The World Explorer is a well-appointed small expedition ship expertly engineered to explore the Polar Regions.
-One of Quark's fastest ships it has Zodiacs for exploration and remote landings and advanced navigation equipment.
-The vessel is refined and roomy with six tiers of deluxe accommodation.
-Every cabin comes with either a private walk-out or Juliet balcony for direct ocean views.
+One of Quark's fastest ships, it has Zodiacs for exploration, remote landings, and advanced navigation equipment.
+The vessel is refined and roomy, with six tiers of deluxe accommodation.
+Every cabin comes with either a private walk-out or a private balcony for direct ocean views.